bmorris3/arcesetc/docs/paper.md

 ratio as a function of wavelength; or the desired signal-to-noise ratio at a given wavelength to determine the required exposure time.

-We estimates the count rates for stars as a function of wavelength by fitting 15th-order polynomials to each spectral order of real observations of a star of each spectral type.
+We estimate the count rates for stars as a function of wavelength by fitting 15th-order polynomials to each spectral order of real observations of a star of each spectral type.
 These polynomial coefficients and some wavelength metadata are stored in an HDF5 archive for compactness and easy of reconstruction.
-Then upon calling ``arcesetc``, the archive is opened and the spectral order closest to the wavelength of interest is reconstructed from the polynomial coeffiecients.
+Then upon calling ``arcesetc``, the archive is opened and the spectral order closest to the wavelength of interest is reconstructed from the polynomial coefficients, for a star of the closest available spectral type to the one requested.

 At present, the stellar spectral types included in the ``arcesetc`` library span from late F to early M stars on the main sequence, and one each of an